johnssproul/RepeatProfiler/README.md

 ### Installation
-The easiest way to setup repeat profiler with all of its dependencies is through the package manager [Homebrew].
+The easiest way to setup RepeatProfiler with all of its dependencies is through the package manager [Homebrew].
 If you don’t have homebrew, it is available for installation on [linux/WSL] and on [macOS].

 After homebrew is installed, run this command:
 ```